Inorganic Chemical Testing Lab Houston TX

 What is the OSHA PEL for nitrogen dioxide and why does NO₂ cause delayed injury?

 OSHA's PEL for NO₂ is a ceiling of 5 ppm.
 The ACGIH TLV ceiling is 0.2 ppm — 25× more protective — the largest OSHA/ACGIH limit disparity of any common industrial gas.
 NO₂ is insidious because it causes pulmonary edema with a latency of 4 to 48 hours — workers exposed to a significant NO₂ concentration may feel relatively well immediately after, then develop life-threatening pulmonary edema hours later without warning.
 Any worker who has been in a NO₂-generating environment (diesel exhaust, welding, silo gas) and develops respiratory symptoms must seek medical evaluation immediately.
-AGT Labs uses NIOSH 6014 for NO₂ monitoring.
+AGT Labs uses NIOSH 6014 for NO₂ monitoring as a specialty in-house method — it is not within our AIHA IHLAP-accredited scope.

 What is the IDLH for hydrogen sulfide and what does olfactory paralysis mean?